vsphere-tmm/helm-charts/README.md

 # vSphere TMM Helm Charts

-Unofficial repository of helm charts create by the vSphere Technical Marketing team.
+Unofficial repository of helm charts created by the vSphere Technical Marketing team.

 ## Adding this helm repository